alyody/HRVERSION2/README.md

 - "How many annual leave days do I have left?"
 - "What is the sick leave policy?"
 - "How do I apply for maternity leave?"
-- "When are the working hours?"
+- "leave" (triggers smart leave type selection)

 ### **Policies & Procedures**
 - "What is the dress code policy?"
 - "Tell me about the disciplinary procedure"
 - "How does the performance appraisal work?"
-- "What are the COVID-19 protocols?"
+- "What are the working hours?"

 ### **Benefits & Employment**
 - "What health insurance benefits do I get?"